 Laura D. Fabrizio, Chair, of East Grand Rapids, MI, brings over 15 years of marketing, fundraising, and volunteer experience to Wake Up Narcolepsy.
 In her current role for Troy Abstract and Title, she leads expansion of the organization to the West Michigan market.
 In 2009, Laura and Patrick’s youngest son developed narcolepsy and cataplexy.
 Over the last few years they, along with their two daughters, have worked to raise awareness in the educational setting and community.
 She holds leadership and volunteer positions within the local school district and West Michigan area.

-Gordon Gow, of Toronto, has extensive experience in large corporate environments as well as with smaller and start-up enterprises at both the Board and operational management levels.
+Gordon Gow, Board Member Emeritus, of Toronto, has extensive experience in large corporate environments as well as with smaller and start-up enterprises at both the Board and operational management levels.
 He has a solid background in raising capital in venture markets and in public markets with a unique understanding of the most senior levels of international, federal and provincial governments.
 With a track record of success in launching companies and building and coaching strong management teams, Gordon has strong administrative and “people management” skills.
 He is an enthusiastic and aggressive self-starter, and is highly motivated by challenge and opportunity.

 David Gow, Treasurer and Co-founder, of Worcester, MA, is a partner in Ernst & Young’s New England Private Capital Group.
 Dave has more than 25 years of experience working closely with private capital and venture capital firms.
 He has extensive experience in areas such as investment fund accounting and reporting, asset valuation, partnership accounting and evaluation of internal controls.
 David and his wife, Monica, became motivated to bring further awareness and education to the narcolepsy community when their son was diagnosed in 2008.
 David is a member of the Board of Directors of Big Sisters Association of Greater Boston.